Devolutions/devolutions-crypto/README.md

 #### Encrypt
 1. Derives the secret into a key using SHA256.
 2. Generate a random 192bits nonce.
 3. Encrypt the data using the encryption key and the nonce with the XChaCha20Poly1305 AEAD.
+The header is used as the associated data so it is authenticated and can't be tampered.
-5. Final: 4 version bytes + 24 nonce bytes + data + 16 authentication tag bytes.
+5. Final: 8 header bytes + 24 nonce bytes + data + 16 authentication tag bytes.

 #### HashPassword
 1. Generate a random 256bits salt.
 2. Hash the password with the salt and the specified iteration number using PBKDF2-HMAC-SHA256.
-3. Final: 4 version bytes + 4 bytes iterations* + 32 bytes salt + 32 bytes hash
+3. Final: 8 header bytes + 4 bytes iterations + 32 bytes salt + 32 bytes hash

 #### KeyExchange
 The key exchanges uses x25519 protocol, which uses Diffie-Hellman based on elliptic curves.